loginom/loginom-help-en-omegat/data/processors/datamining/arimax.md

    * **Seasonal integration order** sets the integer value from 0 and higher.
    * **Seasonal MA part order** sets the integer value from 0 and higher.
    * **Period of the seasonal component** sets the posistive integer value.
-* **Include intercept into the model** means the boolean value.
+* **Include intercept into the model**: the boolean value.
 Enabled by default.

 #### Time Series Prediction

 * **[Forecast horizon](https://wiki.loginom.ru/articles/time-horizon.html)** sets the number of the values that will be forecast and added to the output data set at the end of the source time series.
 It sets the integer value more than 1.
 * **Calculate the approximation error**: selection of this checkbox enables to add a column with the mean deviations of the forecast values from the actual ones to the output data set.
 * **Calculate confidence interval** provides manual setting of the following parameter:
-   * Confidence forecast interval in % from 0 to 100 denotes the real value.
+   * Confidence forecast interval in % from 0 to 100: the real value.
 By default, it is 95.